Photo Credit: Cameron Gillie, Harrison Hills Segment.

 Can Children Earn Certificates and Patches?

 Yes!
 Absolutely.
 If your household signs up as a “team” you will be able to indicate how many certificates and patches are desired when filling out the completion form.
+Enjoy the 2024 Mammoth Hike Challenge Kid’s Hiking Log to track miles (it’s fun and interactive)!

 Do You have Some Ideas On How To Get Kids Excited About Hiking?

-We get it, some kid’s enthusiasm for hiking doesn’t match their parents.
+We get it, some kids’ enthusiasm for hiking doesn’t match their parents.
 This is one of the reasons we created Ice Age Trail Explorer Backpacks.
 They contain everything you need to keep your kids engaged and excited while hiking the Ice Age Trail.
 Backpacks are available for FREE checkout at public libraries in our Trail Communities.

 You could also try ColdCaching.
-It’s fun activity that combines treasure hunting with navigation and ice age history.
+It’s a fun activity that combines treasure hunting with navigation and ice age history.

 For additional kid-friendly activities and resources – for example, Ice Age Trail Bingo, Engage the Senses, Forest Bath, Hiker Lingo – check out our website.